astroandes/tololo-lya-fit/paper/referee.md

 authors actually checked whether the Oyarzun et al. (2016) does make, in fact, no difference to their conclusions?

+Reply.
+We perform our fit to the measured line after the continuum is substracted (i.e Eq (1)).
+Furthermore, the normalization of the line is arbitrary (i.e. we do not to care about the integrated intensity in physical units).
+Global quantities such as the EW, LW or ICR do not enter our computations at any time.

-In general, I encourage the authors to do a more extensive research on the properties of dSs and provide more compelling evidence that would tie a BCDG, such as Tololo 1214-277, with the class of dEs rather than dSs, for example, in a more natural way.
+7) In general, I encourage the authors to do a more extensive research on the properties of dSs and provide more compelling evidence that would tie a BCDG, such as Tololo 1214-277, with the class of dEs rather than dSs, for example, in a more natural way.
 Another possibility is that there is nothing unusual about the nature of Tololo 1214-277 as a BCDG in itself.
 That is, no need to make the argument of a BCDG living in the field but with properties of galaxies that live in higher density environments.

+Reply.
+We use instead as a base of comparison other compact dwarf galaxies with measured kinematics.

 ABSTRACT: